IBRI announces leadership change

-INDIANAPOLIS, April 17, 2019 – The Indiana Biosciences Research Institute (IBRI) today announced that Rainer Fischer, Ph.D., chief executive officer (CEO) and chief scientific and innovation officer (CSIO) will step down as both CEO and CSIO effective immediately.
+INDIANAPOLIS, IND. – The Indiana Biosciences Research Institute (IBRI) today announced that Rainer Fischer, Ph.D., chief executive officer (CEO) and chief scientific and innovation officer (CSIO) will step down as both CEO and CSIO effective immediately.
 Fischer will remain with the IBRI and assume the role of Senior Executive for Innovation and Discovery.

 In this role, Fischer will continue to attract new partners for sponsored and contract research, and new donors and grant-makers.
 He also will continue to build out research labs at Purdue University as part of a presidential fellowship in the life sciences and a research professorship in the departments of biological sciences and chemistry he received from Purdue last year.

 “My first love is science, particularly research and development, and facilitating the scientific and funding partnerships necessary to yield meaningful and major discoveries,” Fischer said.
 “In this more focused scientific and discovery role, I will be even more effective in helping to grow the IBRI’s partnerships, funding and talent.”